 This particular temple of Andhra Pradesh represents wind or air in this group commonly referred to as Pancha Bhoota Stalams.

 The rulers of the Chola and the Vijayanagar dynasty are credited with the patronage of the Sri Kalahasteeswara Temple.
 The gopuram of Sri Kalahasteeswara Temple was built by Krishnadevaraya and is admired to this day.
 The tower at the entrance of the temple is also quite striking.
 This temple being dedicated to Lord Shiva, it was visited by a large number of Shaivites even in the 1st century A.D.
 They were highly impressed by the construction of the temple.
 This Andhra Pradesh temple is referred to in the Kriti Sri Kalahasteeswara composed by legendary Karnatic music composer Deekshitar.

 Being one of the most popular Shaivite shrines in the whole of southern India there are many interesting stories that are associated with it.
 Goddess Parvati is worshipped here alongside Shiva.
 It is believed that the statue which has the prestigious distinction of being present within the sanctum of the Sri Kalahasteeswara Temple along with the lord is that of a devotee of Lord Shiva.
 This devotee by the name of Thinnan was so committed to the Lord that he sacrificed his own eyes and later earned the name of Kannappan.

-The popularity and importance of the Sri Kalahasteeswara Temple in Andhra Pradesh can also be gauged from the fact that here Lord Shiva was worshipped by Indra, Rama and Muchukunda as well.
+The popularity and importance of the Sri Kalahasteeswara Temple can also be gauged from the fact that here Lord Shiva was worshipped by Indra, Rama and Muchukunda as well.
 Maha Shivratri Festival is celebrated at this temple with a lot of joy and exuberance.